 Risk Comments Enrolment As noted in the budget environment enrolment, is projected to decline.
 Any variation in the enrolment estimates will impact the financial forecast and actual results.
 Provincial government policy As noted in the budget environment section of this report, provincial government policy has been a major factor during budget development in the past couple of years.
 Any change in government policy could impact the financial forecasts and actual results.
 Some examples of Provincial government policy decisions include: new program approvals, tuition regulations, grant funding (note: a new funding formula is currently being developed by the Province), cap-and-trade legislation (note: legislation has just passed but the details of implementation have yet to be finalized), Freedom of Information interpretation changes (note: these requirements are constantly evolving, most recently changes were noted with respect to sharing competitive bid information) and Ontario Pension Plan broader public sector purchasing directives.

-Pension plan Chart 9 illustrates recent investment returns of the pension plan.
-As a result of the returns and an improvement in the discount rate, the actuarial valuation on the plan was updated as of July 1, 2014 which indicated the fund was 99.1 per cent funded on a going-concern basis and 105 percent on a solvency basis.
-This was a significant improvement from the July 1, 2011 valuation.
-This aside, there are risks leading into the next valuation to be performed for July 1, 2017.
-As an example, if we experience a 15 per cent reduction in investment value or a one per cent reduction in the discount rate, the plan could go from almost being fully funded to a \$50 million deficit, which would require a significant increase in operating budget contributions to reduce the deficit.
-Any variation from the current actuarial valuation will impact the financial forecast and actual results.
-See Chart 10.
+Pension plan

+The following chart illustrates recent investment returns of the pension plan.

-^{}As of April 30, 2015.
+\As of April 30, 2015.